Description

 - Lean mass preservation during weight loss (GH effect)

-- Improved metabolic profile
+- Improved body profile

-- Better body composition outcomes
+- Better body makeup outcomes

 Mazdutide + BPC-157: